 Risk management is viewed by us as a crucial element for the expansion of our Gold Loan business.
-We therefore continually focus on improving our integrated risk management framework with processes for identifying, measuring, monitoring, reporting and mitigating key risks, including credit risk, appraisal risk, custodial risk, market risk and operational risk.
+We therefore continually invest and focus on improving our integrated risk management framework, by strengthening and standardising processes for identifying, measuring, monitoring, reporting and mitigating key risks, including credit risk, appraisal risk, custodial risk, market risk and operational risk.
 We propose to make significant investments in personnel, technology and infrastructure in order to improve process efficiencies and mitigate business risks.
 We have recruited individuals who have significant risk management experience and plan to retain this focus in hiring additional risk management personnel.
 Going forward, we plan to continue to adapt our risk management procedures to take account of trends we have identified, including our loan loss experience.
-We believe that prudent risk management policies and development of tailored credit procedures will allow us to expand our Gold Loan financing business without experiencing significant increases in non-performing assets.
+We believe that prudent risk management policies and development of standard or even tailored credit procedures will allow us to expand our Gold Loan financing business, on a sustainable basis, without compromise and without allowing for significant increases in non-performing assets.